loighic/truth-tables/tt_CR_04--only_concepts.md

 ## truth tables, assignment 04 (in-class)

 For the truth tables, determine the truth values for each sentence or pair of sentences.
-Each of the multiple choice questions is about the truth table right before it. **The multiple choice questions can only answered once, and, except for the first one and last one, they cannot be checked.**
+Each of the multiple choice questions is about the truth table right before it. **The multiple choice questions can only answered once, and, except for the first one, they cannot be checked.**

 Be sure to submit each problem.
 The `✓` in the green bar indicates that the problem has been checked, not that it has been submitted.